SergioHC95/runpod_cli/README.md

 - `RUNPOD_S3_ACCESS_KEY_ID` – S3 access key for the volume
 - `RUNPOD_S3_SECRET_KEY` – S3 secret key for the volume
 - (Optional) `GIT_NAME`, `GIT_EMAIL` – global git config on the pod
+- (Optional) `HUGGINGFACE_HUB_TOKEN` – your HuggingFace token for automatic authentication and gated model access

 *Note: If you use a RunPod team, the team account needs to create those API keys.*